mykyta-oleks-dev/Vite-React-TS-ChakraUI_Game_Hub/README.md

 ## Technologies used

 - TypeScript - a strongly typed programming language that builds on JavaScript.

 - Node.JS - free, open-source, cross-platform JavaScript runtime environment.

 - npm - package manager for the JavaScript programming language maintained by npm, Inc., a subsidiary of GitHub.

 - React - a free and open-source front-end JavaScript library for building user interfaces.

 - Vite - a build tool and development server for modern JavaScript projects, designed to provide a fast and lean development experience.

 - Prettier - an opinionated code formatter that enforces a consistent style by parsing your code and re-printing it with its own rules.

 - ESLint - a pluggable linting utility for JavaScript and TypeScript, used to identify and fix problems in the code.
 Plugins extend ESLint's functionality to support additional rules, frameworks, or coding styles.

+- Chakra UI - an open-source component library for React for building web apps and design systems

 Later will be updated with the addition of other technologies used.